Beaver Falls: The Crown Jewel of Havasupai

 Havasu Creek is your water source — a lightweight filter lets you stay hydrated without hauling liters.

-- Katadyn BeFree 1.0L with Activated Carbon Filter – Lightweight and fast, perfect for day hikes
+- Katadyn BeFree 1.0L with Activated Carbon Filter (Best for individual use)

 No Cell Service Past Mooney Falls